Statement of Principles

 - Sensitisation awareness for public transport employees so they become proficient in dealing with disability access issues.

-The obliteration of obstacles (financial, logistical and physical) to accessing the public transportation system is a central tenet of ensuring people with disabilities take their rightful and equal place in society and the workplace.
+The obliteration of obstacles (financial, logistical and physical) to accessing the public transportation system is a central tenet of ensuring persons with disabilities take their rightful and equal place in society and the workplace.
 The principles espoused herein have the additional benefit of assisting the aged, children and parents/carers with babies and small children.

 Enabling disability confidence in the workplace